tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 CLICK!

-…I felt the cold steel of a gun barrel pressed against the back of my neck.
+I felt the cold steel of a gun barrel pressed against the back of my neck.

 “That’s enough, son.
 Hold it right there.”